yush2106/stm32-labs/08-led-dice/README.md

 Use 7 LEDs for GPIO pins, PC0 to PC6.

-When the onboard button pressed, generate a random dice number, then turn on LED light for the dice number.
+When the onboard button is pressed, generate a random dice number, then turn on LED light for the dice number.

 ## Process steps
 Step 1: Turn off all leds.